Approach to reporting

 Data collection processes

-To measure and gather data from across ABB, we rely on a global, online data reporting system.
+We rely on a global, online data reporting system to measure and gather data from across ABB.
 The system is used to file reports on hazards, incidents, sustainability observation tours and environmental performance at every production and service site, as well as a majority of our office locations.
 It is also used to collect annual social data from every country.
 This centralized reporting system simplifies data collection and facilitates greater transparency.

-The data in this report relating to health, safety and our social performance covers 96 percent of ABB employees.
-Data relating to our environmental performance (including energy, emissions, water and waste) was sourced from 447 ABB sites and offices, covering approximately 95 percent of employees.
+The data in this report relating to health, safety and our social performance covers 99 percent of ABB employees.
+Data relating to our environmental performance (including energy, emissions, water and waste) was sourced from 332 ABB sites and offices, covering approximately 91 percent of employees.
 Data on the environmental performance of the remaining employees, who are located at non-manufacturing sites with limited impacts, is generated by estimating energy, water and waste parameters pro rata.
 In 2022, we added 1.3 percent of our employees to these estimates when we removed 50 of our smallest sites from our reporting system, representing a fraction of a percent of our environmental impact.

 Calculation of energy and GHG data